ali-hassan-dev/shopping-cart/README.md

 # Shopping Cart

-A simple shopping cart where users can add products to the cart.
+A simple shopping cart where users can view products and add them to the cart.
 Users can then view their cart and update it.

 ## Table of Contents